 A comprehensive website audit actually has five parts.
 A large team can sometimes work on all five simultaneously, but we find that following them in the order given will help you build on the insights each step provides and cut down on duplicate work.

-Website Audit Tools
+The 5 Best Website Audit Tools

 Before diving into the five parts of a website audit, you need to get a few things in order.
 You need to get a comprehensive understand of what your website looks like currently.